Some runs are workouts. Others become places I want to return to.

 I still want to add favorite routes from Munich, Vienna’s Prater, and Budapest.
 Those cities each offer a different kind of running: broad parks, river paths, historic streets, and the pleasure of seeing more before breakfast than I would normally see in an entire day.

 The common thread is not speed or distance.
-These are runs that gave me a stronger sense of place.
+These are routes and gathering places that gave me a stronger sense of place.

-That is what I want this collection to become: a personal map of trails, cities, climbs, and waterfronts worth running again.
+That is what I want this collection to become: a personal map of trails, cities, climbs, courts, and waterfronts worth returning to.